Eric Philips (explorer): Career

-In 2004 Eric was awarded a Medal of the Order of Australia (OAM) for achievements in polar exploration.
-He is the co-founder and president of the International Polar Guides Association.

 In 1995 Philips completed a ski/kite/kayak traverse of Greenland from Tasiilaq to Kangerlussuaq, resulting in the Emmy Award-winning film, Chasing the Midnight Sun.
-He used similar methods to cross the South Patagonian Icecap from Chile to Argentina, producing the film, Riding the Tempest.
+In 2000, he used similar methods to cross the South Patagonian Icecap from Chile to Argentina, producing the film, Riding the Tempest.
 Philips has also skied across icecaps in Iceland (2003) and Ellesmere Island (1992) and in 2008 skied from Ny-Ålesund to Longyearbyen on the island of Spitsbergen.

 In 1996-97 Philips worked as a Field Training Officer at Mawson Station for the Australian Antarctic Division and again in 2008-09 as Field Leader of the International Polar Year AGAP North project.
-In 2006-07 he sailed with his family on board the ice-strengthened ship Sarsen to Commonwealth Bay in Antarctica and in 2009 circumnavigated Greenland on board Greenpeace's icebreaker, Arctic Sunrise as part of their Climate Impacts expedition.
+In 2006-07 he sailed with his family on board the ice-strengthened ship Sarsen to Commonwealth Bay in Antarctica and in 2009 semi-circumnavigated Greenland on board Greenpeace's icebreaker, Arctic Sunrise as part of their Climate Impacts expedition.

 He has also cycle toured through Patagonia and Tierra del Fuego, around the South Island of New Zealand and from the Netherlands to Egypt.

-Philips studied at the University of South Australia, attaining a Diploma of Teaching, a Bachelor of Education and Graduate Diploma in Outdoor Education.
-He was the Director of Outdoor Education at the renowned Timbertop campus of Geelong Grammar School.

-Through his experiences Philips has developed alternative and highly effective methods of travel in the polar regions and has embraced the use of specialized plastics in the construction of polar-specific equipment.
+Through his experiences Philips has developed alternative and highly effective methods of travel in the polar regions and has embraced the use of specialised plastics in the construction of polar-specific equipment.
 He is the inventor of the Flexi ski binding, used extensively by polar adventurers.

 Philips is the author of Icetrek.
 The Bitter Journey to the South Pole.

-Philips lives in Hobart, Australia with his wife, Susy, daughter, Mardi and son, Kip, where he runs his own guiding business.
+Space flight

+In August 2024, SpaceX announced that Philips would be a crew member of the Fram2 mission on board a Crew Dragon spacecraft, which was the first human flight to a polar orbit, i.e., to fly over Earth's North and South poles.
+He is the first astronaut to fly to orbit as an Australian, although both Paul Scully-Power and Andy Thomas were Australian born and flew on NASA missions after being naturalised as US citizens.
+On 1 April 2025, the Fram2 mission launched and it lasted for 3.5 days.